uaicompetition/uci-2022/_leaderboard/first_leader_board.md

 ---
-title: "Preliminary MPE Evaluation with Non-participating Solvers"
+title: "MPE results from non-participating solvers"
 ---

 We show the preliminary evaluation results from non-participating solvers.
 They are mostly submitted solvers in the previous competitions.
 We will periodically evaluate submitted solvers together with non-participating solvers.